silvercircle/silvercircle.github.io/_posts/2017-08-22-Blogging-with-jekyll.markdown

   all without any third party plugins.
 HTML5 can do simple animations, vector graphics, can embed images and videos, and can, together with JavaScript, build attractive and easy-to-use user interfaces.
-Sites like Google Docs showcase what modern web technologies can really do.
+Sites like Google Docs and desktop applications built with the very same web technologies like [Visual Studio Code](https://code.visualstudio.com/) showcase what these technologies can really do.

 These two steps made all other innovations like Flash, Silverlight and Java basically obsolete.
 With HTML5 and JavaScript, it is now possible to build a